 Wraps are the most difficult, in my opinion.
 These are long cloths that you wrap around yourself strategically and then tie off.
 They take practice to get a tight fit, especially if we’re talking toddlers — they weigh more than infants and can shift more.

 Slings are similar to wraps, but they’re worn around one shoulder rather than around both.

 How to Choose a Toddler Carrier

 Before you go shopping, it’s good to keep a few things in mind.
 These are going to ensure you’re getting the best product for your dollar.
 Some may seem obvious, but others are things you may not have thought about.

 Pay close attention to the weight restriction of each carrier.
 There are carriers geared specifically for infants as well as ones that can grow with your child.

 This shouldn’t be an issue considering many carriers are built to support weight up to around 45 pounds.
-However, some are only suitable up to approximately 35, so check out the weight restrictions before buying.
+However, some are only suitable up to approximately 35 pounds, so check out the weight restrictions before buying.

-When I say comfort, I don’t just mean for baby.
+When I say comfort, I don’t just mean for your child.
 After all, you’re the one who is wearing the carrier.
 To successfully carry your toddler, you need to have proper support.